My Kitchen Rules series 3: Instant Restaurants

-During the Instant Restaurant rounds, each team hosts a three-course dinner for judges and fellow teams in their allocated group.
-They are scored and ranked among their group.
-After all six teams from the first group had been assessed, it was revealed that the three teams who scored the lowest in each group would be facing elimination.
-After all six teams from the second group had been assessed, it was revealed that the teams who were facing elimination had to do another round of instant restaurant.
-After all six teams involved had been assessed, the team who scored the lowest would be eliminated from the competition.
+In the Instant Restaurant rounds, each team prepares a three-course dinner for the judges and the other teams in their group.
+The teams are scored and ranked within the group.
+After the first group of six teams had competed, the three lowest-scoring teams were placed in an elimination round.
+Following the second group of six teams, the lowest-scoring teams also advanced to the elimination stage, where they competed in another Instant Restaurant round.
+After all six teams had been assessed, the lowest-scoring team was eliminated from the competition.